oracle-livelabs/sprints/analytics/sprint-oac-custom-extensions/custom-extentions.md

 ## Import custom extensions
 The following steps will guide you on how to import custom extensions.

+>**Note:** You must have the **BI Service Administrator** role to be able to execute the following steps.
+This role allows you to work in the OAC console.

 1. From the OAC homepage **Navigation menu**, click on **Console** and select **Extensions**.